 Unsafe Working Conditions.
-Our Enterprise Safety Strategy and Safety Policy are based on the core principles of: Goal of zero accidents; shared ownership for safety (business and invidvidual); proactive approach focused on accident prevention; continuous improvement philosophy; and compliance with applicable national, regional and local health and safety laws and regulations.
-From 2019 to 2023, ITW's total recordable incident rate decreased by 28% and our lost time incident rate decreased by 22%.
+Our Enterprise Safety Strategy and Safety Policy are based on the following core principles: goal of zero accidents; shared ownership for safety (business and individual); proactive approach focused on accident prevention; continuous improvement philosophy; and compliance with applicable national, regional and local health and safety laws and regulations.
+Since the initiation of our current Enterprise Safety Strategy in 2016, ITW's total recordable incident rate and lost time incident rate are down approximately 40%.